 The laser energy targets the hemoglobin in red blood cells, vaporizing the blood and instantly collapsing and destroying the unwanted vein.
 Over the course of a few weeks, your body simply dissolves any remaining fragments of the destroyed veins, resulting in beautiful, spider vein-free skin.

-Easily targeted, visible spider veins and broken capillaries are usually completely eliminated with only 1-2 laser spider vein removal treatments, leaving your skin with no evidence that they were ever there.
+Easily targeted, visible spider veins and broken capillaries are usually completely eliminated with only a couple of laser treatments, leaving your skin with no evidence that they were ever there.

 After the Treatment

 Occasionally, facial veins may turn slightly purple for a few days before completely disappearing.

 In the case of larger, more prominent spider veins, a tiny indentation may appear where the vein collapsed, though this is rare.
 With time, skin usually fills in this indentation with beautiful new tissue.